Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Introduction

-Our approach is more closely related to network modeling using latent variables \citep{Hoff2002latent, Handcock2007model, Hoff2008} and its extension to bilinear and multilinear relationships \citep{Hoff2005bilinear, Hoff2011hierarchical, Hoff2015Multilinear}.
-In latent variable approaches, the nodes are often embedded in a Euclidean space, and nodes' connections depend on their relative distance in this latent space, and potentially on covariates through linear terms.
-Since our observed networks have missing edges which we aim to learn, our approach also has ties to modeling noisy observed networks \citep[e.g.,][]{DeChoudhury2010inferring, Jiang2011network, Wang2012measurement, Chatterjee2015matrix, Priebe2015statistical, Chang2020estimation}.

-Our goal is two fold: \begin{enumerate*}[label=(\arabic*)] \item to complete the bipartite graph of bird-plant interactions given the recorded network which is measured with error, and \item to understand which covariates are most important for driving and detecting interactions. \end{enumerate*} To achieve this goal, we develop a Bayesian approach to modeling the probability of bird-plant interactions, based on a meta-analysis data set including recorded information on 166 published and unpublished studies \citep{bello2017atlantic} on the Brazilian Atlantic Forest.
-The proposed approach \begin{enumerate*}[label=(\alph*)] \item models the probability of a link in the bipartite graph, \item incorporates the missing data mechanism for unrecorded interactions, addressing the taxonomic and geographic bias of the individual studies, \item uses species' trait information to inform the network model and improve precision, \item employs a latent variable approach to link these three model components, which aids prediction of interactions of bird-plant pairs that did not co-occur, \item quantifies our uncertainty around the estimated graph, and \item uses posterior samples of estimated quantities and a permutation-based approach to acquire a variable importance metric for trait matching and species detectability. \end{enumerate*} Even though our model employs latent factors, our approach is, to our knowledge, the first to employ latent network models for noisy networks, and to use covariates to inform the latent factors via separate models, instead of including them in the network model directly.
+Our goals are to complete the bipartite graph of species interactions given the recorded, error-prone networks from individual studies, and to understand which covariates are most important for driving species interdependence.
+We develop a Bayesian approach to modeling the probability that a bird-plant interaction is possible based on a meta-analysis data set from 85 studies on the Atlantic Forest.
+The proposed approach \begin{enumerate*}[label=\alph*)] \item models the probability of a link in the bipartite graph, \item incorporates the missingness mechanism caused by the taxonomic and geographic bias of individual studies, and the possibility that an interaction was not detected, \item uses covariate information to inform the network model and improve precision, \item employs a latent variable approach to link the model components, \item quantifies our uncertainty around the estimated graph, and \item uses posterior samples in a permutation approach to acquire a variable importance metric. \end{enumerate*} To our knowledge, our approach is the first to employ latent network models for noisy networks, to use covariates to inform the latent factors via separate models instead of including them in the network model directly, and to study variable importance in latent factor models.